• Skip to primary navigation

 Earlier articles on the IAC site did not usually include non-standard alphabet characters, but instead rendered them as standard characters, due to the inability of some early browsers to handle some non-standard characters.
 Later articles normally include those characters; however, the earlier articles will likely remain as is, unless there is a need or opportunity to revisit and reassess those articles.

-Occasionally articles on the Trove website use non-standard alphabet characters; and, whilst the Trove site provides some non-standard characters (which can be inserted into corrections of their OCR text), they do not provide all such characters.
+Many articles on this site have been sourced from the Trove website (which is run by the National Library of Australia).
+Some articles on the Trove site include non-standard alphabet characters; and, whilst the Trove site provides some non-standard characters (which can be inserted into corrections of their OCR text), they do not provide all such characters.
 Therefore, Trove users (or, Trovers) may find this list to be of some use.

 It should be noted that on the IAC site the archaic “long s” character is transcribed as a standard “s”, so as to make it easier for the text to be read.

-The bulk of the characters are divided into four basic sections: 1) alphabet characters (non-standard), 2) currency symbols, 3) fractions, and 4) symbols (non-standard).
+This list is divided into four basic sections: 1) alphabet characters (non-standard), 2) currency symbols, 3) fractions, 4) symbols (non-standard), and 5) keyboard symbols (standard) and keyboard keys (the fifth section was added as a matter of general interest).

 ———♦——— = dividing line with a diamond (this type of dividing line, or dinkus, is quite common in historical newspapers in Trove)